Psychological and sociological effects of spaceflight: Psychosocial issues in-orbit

 Another study examined potentially disruptive cultural issues affecting space missions in a survey of 75 astronauts and cosmonauts and 106 mission control personnel.
 The subjects rated coordination difficulties between the different space organizations involved with the missions as the biggest problem.
 Other problems included communication misunderstandings and differences in work management styles.

 In a study of 11 cosmonauts regarding their opinions of possible psychological and interpersonal problems that might occur during a Mars expedition, researchers found several factors to be rated highly: isolation and monotony, distance-related communication delays with the Earth, leadership issues, differences in space agency management styles, and cultural misunderstandings within international crews.

-In a survey of 576 employees of the European Space Agency (ESA), a link was found between cultural diversity and the ability of people to interact with one another.
+In a survey of 576 employees of the European Space Agency (ESA), a negative link was found between cultural diversity and the ability of people to interact with one another.
+The more diversity within the crew, the worse the interactions became.
 Especially important were factors related to leadership and decision-making.

 Another study looked at content analysis of personal journals from ten ISS astronauts that were oriented around a number of issues that had behavioral implications.
 Findings included that 88% of the entries dealt with the following categories: Work, Outside Communications, Adjustment, Group Interaction, Recreation/Leisure, Equipment, Events, Organization/Management, Sleep, and Food.
 In general, the crew members reported that their life in space was not as difficult as they expected prior to launch, despite a 20% increase in interpersonal problems during the second half of the missions.
 It was recommended that future crew members be allowed to control their individual schedules as much as possible.